Mazor X Stealth Edition

 Robotic Guided Spine Surgery

-The Mazor X is a custom-designed robotic arm solution with goals to advance precise arm solutions for each trajectory.
+The Mazor X Stealth Edition is a robotic arm solution with goals to advance precise arm solutions for each trajectory.
 This robotic-guided spine surgery is based on foundational software that allows you to plan intra-operatively or pre-operatively.

-The Mazor X robotic guidance arm makes it possible to:
+The Mazor X Stealth Edition robotic guidance arm makes it possible to:

 Analytical Software for 3D Imaging

-The Mazor X software intelligence goes beyond single pedicle trajectory guidance.
-The system can offer construct optimization and spinal balance, allowing you to:
+The Mazor X Stealth Edition software intelligence goes beyond single pedicle trajectory guidance.
+The system can enable construct optimization and spinal balance, allowing you to:

 Streamlined OR Footprint